-Is it safe to drink a little bit of alcohol, such as a few glasses of wine?
+Is it safe to drink a little bit of alcohol while pregnant, such as a glass of wine?

 Several research studies available through CIFASD.